Consumer and Community Advisory Committee

 Current Deputy Chair, CCAC

-Sam says: “As a member of the CCAC, I hope to embed research partnerships with the people most affected by the research and ensure that mental health research agendas are shaped by people with a lived experience of mental distress and recovery.
+Sam says: “As Deputy Chair of the CCAC, I hope to embed research partnerships with the people most affected by the research and ensure that mental health research agendas are shaped by people with a lived experience of mental distress and recovery.

 Shyamsundar (Shyam) Muthuramalingam